faceyspacey/respond-framework-docs-old/docs/components.md

 ## Route

-Respond's `<Route />` component will appear both familiar and new at the same time.
-It can do the path basic path matching functionality *React Router* does:
+Respond's `<Route />` component will appear both familiar and new at the same time:

+- it can do the traditional path matching you're likely familiar with from *React Router* and *Reach Router*
+- it can do state-based matching, which de-couples what's displayed from the path in the address bar
+- *and* it can do some very slick things revolving around the dependency injection of code split components

+Let's take a look:

+### Traditional Path Matching

+Basic path matching like in *React Router* looks like this:

 ```js
 import { Route } from 'respond-framework/components'